The perils of forging your own path

 Not only is hitting the front in the first place hard work, but staying in front alone is mentally challenging.
 Most pursuits of thought leadership rely on the same attitudes demonstrated by top cyclists.
 Without constant publishing (or pedalling) it's difficult to emerge from the crowd.
 Consistency and routine, boring though that makes the process, are the key attributes.
 Once you hit your rhythm, have built the confidence to have a real go and the lead, a new type of work begins.
 Everyone is watching to see if you fall off or run out of steam.

 My tip is this.
 Set realistic goals.
 Don't set mental expectations for a race that you are physically (or financially) not ready to compete in.
-Genuine thought leadership requires your content to be good enough, your consistency to unbreakable and your assault on the lead requires resources; blogs, videos, podcasts, emails, speaking roles are the resources you need to stay out in front and to leave the others behind, but go too fast before you find your stride and you can easily fall off and loose your confidence.
+Genuine breakaway success requires thought leadership, it means your content must be good enough, must be consistent and your assault on the lead requires resources; blogs, videos, podcasts, emails, speaking roles are the resources you need to stay out in front and to leave the others behind, but go too fast before you find your stride and you can easily fall off and loose your confidence.